drbean/edit/tsailin/pasteur_perspective.md

 efficacy beliefs and convinces them of the value of engaging in academic-industry cooperation (Aschhoff & Grimpe, 2014; Jain, George, & Maltarich, 2009).

-As the focal unit of a university, university department plays an influential role in not only a performing unit in knowledge creation and knowledge utilization but also an illustrated organizational cognition to reshape the behaviors in the group or the individual(Gustafsson & Autio, 2011).
-Therefore, this study aims to explore the relations among the university's context, the PO development, and collective efficacy at university department level.
-This paper is organized as follows.
-After the introduction, the theoretical framework between organizational antecedents, PO construct, and collective efficacy is proposed.
-Thirdly, the data, variables, and data analysis are illustrated.
-The descriptive statistics, correlations, and regression models are shown.
-Finally, the empirical research results compared to previous studies are discussed.
+As a focal unit in the work of a university, a university department plays an influential role not only with its achievements in knowledge creation and knowledge utilization but also in its identity as an illustrated organizational cognitive complex reshaping the behaviors of the group and the individual (Gustafsson & Autio, 2011).
+Therefore, the aim of this study is to explore the relations among a university's context, PO development, and collective efficacy at the university department level, linking those achievements with its identity.
+The paper is organized as follows.
+After an introduction, a theoretical framework connecting organizational antecedents, PO construct, and collective efficacy is proposed.
+Thirdly, data, variables, and data analysis are presented.
+Descriptive statistics, correlations, and regression models are included.
+Finally, our empirical research results are discussed and compared to those of previous studies.
 Conclusions and implications are presented.

 **2. Theoretical Model**